Phan Rang–Tháp Chàm: Cham

-Phan Rang–Tháp Chàm city has become a center for the maintenance of Cham culture.
-Much of the city is occupied by Cham people where they have rice paddies, orchards of grapes and peaches, flocks of goats and Brahman cattle.
+Phan Rang–Tháp Chàm has become a center for the maintenance of Cham culture.
+Many Cham people live in the suburbs of the city where they have rice paddies, orchards of grapes and peaches, flocks of goats and Brahman cattle.
 Their towers (the 'Thap') are beautiful memorials to their kings and queens.
 There are several Cham sites with dilapidated towers along the central coast of Vietnam and major sites in Mỹ Sơn and Nha Trang.

 However, there are two sites in the Phan Rang–Tháp Chàm being maintained and culturally active.
 Two kilometers west of the Tháp Chàm Railway Station, there is excellent hilltop Cham tower complex dedicated to the king Po Klong Garai, the last reigning king; his likeness is depicted on a lingam in the sanctuary of the central tower.
 A second tower for the king Po Rome is located about 20 km south west of Tháp Chàm, via Phu Quy to Phuoc Huu and the village Hau Sanh; this tower is undergoing extensive renovation (July 2012).

 The towers are currently used for the very colorful Cham festivals, particularly "Kate festival" in October (15 Oct in 2012) when they still sacrifice a bullock and other food offerings.
 Other ceremonies for Ramadan, a Rain Festival (as required), weddings and other celebrations are also held.
 Apart from the incorporation of Islam into their cultural and religious practice, another point of cultural difference is that their heredity line is maternal.
 The animist foundation of Cham culture, with fire motif on the towers, rustic traditions and very colorful ceremonial dress makes the Cham culture an ideal tourist resource for Vietnam, as yet poorly developed.